Bylaws (February 2021)

 SECTION 4.
 Members are elected to terms on the EC by the full membership, as described in ARTICLE V.

 SECTION 1.
 Classes of membership and the dues for each class may be proposed by the EC and voted on by the membership at the annual meeting of the Association.
 The EC will give three months notice to the membership of any proposed change in classes or dues.

 SECTION 2.
 The dues of members of the Association will be payable annually in advance on the first day of January.

 SECTION 3.
 The fiscal year will be the calendar year and shall extend and include from the first day of January to the thirty-first day of December.

 SECTION 4.
-Libraries and other organizations may become institutional members with the right to receive the Association’s publications but without the right to vote or to participate in deliberations.
+Libraries and other organizations may become institutional members but without the right to vote or to participate in deliberations.

 SECTION 5.
-Members of the Association may organize local chapters, bearing the Association’s name, subject to such regulations as may be stated in the by-laws.
+Members of the Association may organize local chapters bearing the Association’s name with the approval of the EC and subject to such regulations stated in the bylaws.